-WHAT CAUSES PRETERM LABOR?
+WHAT ARE THE CAUSES OF PRETERM LABOR?

 The specific cause of preterm labor or preterm birth for a particular woman can be difficult to identify.
 Medical professionals estimate that about 50 percent of preterm births occur spontaneously and without an identifiable cause.

-THERE ARE MANY POTENTIAL CAUSES, INCLUDING:
+THERE ARE MANY POTENTIAL CAUSES OF PREMATURE LABOR, INCLUDING:

 - Low body weight

 - Irritable uterus (frequent contractions that may or may not dilate and/or shorten and/or thin the cervix)

 - A physically demanding occupation, or one where you are standing for hours at a time